finbourne/luminesce-sdk-python-preview/sdk/docs/HistoricallyExecutedQueriesApi.md

 GetHistory: Shows queries executed in a given historical time window (in Json format).

- Starts to load the historical query logs for a certain time range, search criteria, etc.  The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized
+ Starts to load the historical query logs for a certain time range, search criteria, etc.  The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden

 ### Example